srw2ho/IPStreaming/README.md

-# FFmpegInterOpExt (UWP-Project divided in two packages IPStreamingCPP and OnVifUniversal)
+# IPStreamin (UWP-Project divided in two packages IPStreamingCPP and OnVifUniversal)
 Extended FFmpegInterop in conjunction with OnVif capable IP cameras for recording / remuxing ffmpeg input streams

 Created with Visual Studio 2017